The Gospel According to John:

 calling attention to Jesus

 In the prologue to the Gospel According to John (1:1–18), the Evangelist uses a number of literary devices to call attention to the divine name.
 He begins by referring to the Word, which seems an unusual way to write about a person he has known well.
 He next refers to the light, which turns out to be the same as the Word.
 Then he mentions by name the person sent by God to identify and bear witness to the light.
 We learn that the Word became flesh, and that this Word has the glory of the only-begotten Son of the Father.
 Finally, we learn that the name of the Word is Jesus Christ (Christ is a title meaning “anointed,” and not Jesus’ surname).
-The Evangelist John is an intentional writer, so nothing in his text is haphazard or accidental.
+The Evangelist John appears to be a very intentional writer, so nothing in his text is haphazard or accidental.
 The delayed revelation of Jesus’ name in the prologue (the Gospel According to John 1:1–18) reflects the author’s understanding of Jewish respect for the holiness of God’s name, and it sets the stage for Jesus to claim God’s name as his own.

 themes to watch for in this Catholic Bible study